 In most restaurants across the country, servers receive the majority of tips.
 However, all of the restaurant’s employees are jointly responsible for the customer’s satisfaction and so most restaurants require that servers share tips with supporting staff.

-Tips can be pooled between the wait staff, kitchen staff, bussers, and bartenders.
-They might be distributed by a percentage, using the honor system, or by points.
-Whichever method the restaurant uses is usually up to the manager and all the servers use that method.
+Employers may split tips pooled between the wait staff, kitchen staff, bussers, and bartenders.
+They might distribute this by a percentage, using the honor system, or by points.
+Whichever method the restaurant uses is usually up to the manager, and this applies to all staff members.

 Some restaurants require that the wait staff tip the supporting staff based on percentages.
-These guidelines will be set by the manager.
-But usually the wait staff will give 10% to the bartender and then split another 25-30% between the remaining staff.
-The percentages may be general so that after figuring 25-35% the funds are then passed out to all the supporting staff equally or they may be very precise as in the example below.
+Again, the manager will set up these guidelines.
+Usually, the wait staff will give 10% to the bartender and then split another 25-30% between the remaining staff.
+You may choose to keep the percentages general, such as 25-35% to pay staff equally, or you may choose precise percentages.
+Please take a look at the example below to see how precise percentage splitting works:

 The Seattle Times quoted this scenario for a single server: